 Common Name: Red Coast Elder

-Sambucus callicarpa is a Deciduous Shrub up to 3.00 metres tall.
+Sambucus callicarpa is a deciduous shrub that can grow up to 3.00 metres tall.

 It has edible and medicinal uses.